Harrison M. Hayford: Life and education

-One of Harrison's students later speculated that his love of story and language was nurtured by listening to the retired seamen who were taken into the poorhouse.
-The farm was auctioned by the county, however, when the family could not pay the taxes.
+One of Hayford's students later speculated that his love of story and language was nurtured by listening to the retired seamen who were taken into the poorhouse.
+The farm was auctioned by the county in the 1920s, however, when the family could not pay the taxes.
 Hayford attended a one-room school where his mother was the teacher, then graduated from Crosby High School in 1937.

-He entered Tufts College, where he earned bachelor's and master's degrees in English in 1938 and 1940.
+He entered Tufts College, where he earned bachelor's degree in English in 1938.
+He earned a master's degree there in 1940 with a thesis on the relation of social themes and religious values in American poetry.
 His undergraduate roommate was the poet John Ciardi.
 Their shared interest in poetry was sharpened by John Holmes, a nationally respected poet who taught at Tufts.
 Holmes held a weekly poetry reading and discussion session in his apartment, where Hayford and Ciardi met Josephine Bosworth Wishart, a graduate student whom both courted.
 In the spring of 1938 Hayford and Wishart eloped by street-car to Providence, where they married.

 Hayford was among the students recruited by Yale English professor Stanley T. Williams for his graduate program in American literature.
 Although Williams did little publication on the subject himself, he encouraged these graduate students to focus on Melville.
 The group did research in archives and libraries in order to move beyond the first generation of studies, which treated Melville's writings as reliably autobiographical.
 The Yale students became key players in the Melville Revival of the 1940s.
 Among them were Walter Bezanson and Merton M. Sealts (Sealts had been a classmate of Hayford's wife at Wooster College).
 Hayford had intended to write his doctoral thesis on Ralph Waldo Emerson, but when he found that he could not gain access to crucial archival papers, he turned to Melville.
 His dissertation on the relationship between Melville and Nathaniel Hawthorne has been called “seminal."
 Hayford discovered letters, journal extracts, and other materials which he later included in articles.